Wolfe Island United Church

 The Prayers of The People and the Lord’s Prayer:

-Let us now remember our connection to you, God, through the prayer Jesus taught us to pray, saying…Our Father…
+Hear us now as we say the prayer Jesus taught us to pray saying….Our Father…

 Commissioning & Benediction.